N-Enders/TalkshowEditor2/README.md

 # TalkshowEditor2
-The godot files for an editor of Jackbox Games' Talkshow.
+A new and update version of an editor of Jackbox Games' Talkshow.

+# Disclaimer
+Currently this project is unfinished and should not be used to edit talkshow files.